jreades/fsds/Syllabus.md

 In this weeks workshop we will introduce modules aims, learning outcomes and expectations with a general introduction to the course

-N.B Workshop material and all other resources for this module are on the Moodle
+N.B.
+Workshop material and all other resources for this module are on the Moodle

 ### Practical